fhfuih/fhfuih.github.io/content/blog/coding/chrome-extension-scope/index.en.md

   - CSS
 ---

-## Intro
 Had you ever written a Chrome browser extension, you must have been struggling to differenciate the contexts of every script file in your project.
 There are *content scripts*, *background scripts*, and scripts in a popup page.
-Chrome's official documentation have never systematically caompare their differences;
+Chrome's official documentation have never systematically compared their differences;
 and due to their so called "safety concern", the documentation deliberately omits many details,